awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/itemtracker_rds/Readme.md

 ## Create the HTML files

-At this point, you have created all of the Kotlin files required for the **DynamoDB Item Tracker** application.
+At this point, you have created all of the Kotlin files required for the **Item Tracker** application.
 Now you create the HTML files that are required for the application's graphical user interface (GUI).
 Under the resource folder, create a **templates** folder, and then create the following HTML files:

 + **index.html**
 + **add.html**